• Skip to main content

 On August 2, 2011, the NC Court of Appeals decided the case of Capps v.
 Southeastern Cable, in which it held that an installer of cable TV and internet services was an employee, and not an independent contractor.
 The Court based its decision on the conditions of the employment, and gave no weight to the […]

-Filed Under: Workers' Compensation Tagged With: Appeals, Case Commentary, Independent Contractors, Make-work, NC Court of Appeals, North Carolina
+Filed Under: In the News, Work Injury, Workers' Compensation Tagged With: Appeals, Case Commentary, Independent Contractors, Make-work, NC Court of Appeals, North Carolina

 Supreme Court issues important decision in discrimination case